GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-11.md

 The webinar on Location Intelligence for Cities and Regions presented state of the art and future perspectives on the use of location data and technologies by local and regional governments.
 The webinar aimed to demonstrate how location intelligence is vital for turning subnational governments into smart places.

+## Content of the webinar
+1. What are "smart places"?
+Technical and policy context
+2. Understanding the role of local and regional governments in the provision of services
+3. Location intelligence for smarter local and regional public services
+4. Location Intelligence supporting transformation in smart local & regional projects
+5. Strategies & actions shifting towards smart places

 ## Summary of the webinar
 The webinar opened with **an introduction to the concept of smart places** by looking first at different perspectives of "smart places" and "smart world".
 Following this, the policy and technological context in which smart places and smart subnational governments operate were illustrated.
 Regarding technological context, it was stated that local and regional initiatives are rapidly developing and leveraging disruptive technologies such as artificial intelligence (AI), the internet of things (IoT), 5G, robotics, blockchain, and others.
 However, it is important to understand the local and regional governments' capacity to deal with these new technologies and deliver new solutions varies greatly.
 Moreover, to develop smart cities sustainably, a shift in focus is required from a technology-dominated approach to a more human-centric and holistic approach.